Bruno Alves: Fenerbahçe

-On 5 June 2013, Alves agreed to join Turkey's Fenerbahçe SK on a three-year deal worth €2.5 million per season, for a transfer fee of €5.5 million.
-He scored twice in 25 league appearances in his first season in Istanbul to help the side win the Süper Lig title, and also contested in their Turkish Super Cup win against Galatasaray SK on 25 August 2014.
+On 5 June 2013, Alves agreed to join Turkey's Fenerbahçe on a three-year deal worth €2.5 million per season, for a transfer fee of €5.5 million.
+He scored twice in 25 league appearances in his first season in Istanbul to help the side win the Süper Lig title, and also contested in their Turkish Super Cup win against Galatasaray on 25 August 2014.

 On 18 October 2014, Alves was given a straight red card for kicking Blerim Džemaili, as his team eventually lost 2–1 to Galatasaray at the Türk Telekom Arena.
-He was sent off again on 25 May 2015, for conceding a penalty against another team from the city, İstanbul Başakşehir FK, being the second of four Fener players to be dismissed in a 2–2 draw which gave the title to Galatasaray.
+He was sent off again on 25 May 2015, for conceding a penalty against another team from the city, İstanbul Başakşehir, being the second of four Fener players to be dismissed in a 2–2 draw which gave the title to Galatasaray.

 Cagliari

-On 5 June 2016, Alves signed a two-year contract with Cagliari Calcio, who had recently returned to the Italian Serie A. The deal was set to go through when he became a free agent at the end of the month.
-He made his debut on 15 August 2016, in a 5–1 home win over SPAL in the Coppa Italia, and scored his first goal on 11 September, which was a free-kick in a 2–1 league loss at Bologna FC 1909.
+On 5 June 2016, Alves signed a two-year contract with Cagliari, who had recently returned to the Italian Serie A. The deal was set to go through when he became a free agent at the end of the month.
+He made his debut on 15 August 2016, in a 5–1 home win over SPAL in the Coppa Italia, and scored his first goal on 11 September, which was a free-kick in a 2–1 league loss at Bologna.